 - How often do you feed your dog?
 If you’re feeding your dog several times a day, an automatic feeder could be a good option because it lets you time out all of your pet’s meals.
 According to Dr. Grover, many dogs can benefit from smaller, more frequent meals.
 Puppies should be fed smaller meals 3-5 times a day, to help them regulate their blood sugar.
 After 4 months of age, most dogs do well with two meals a day, but smaller, more frequent feedings can also help overweight dogs.

 - How often can you wash your dog’s bowls?
 Choosing bowls that are dishwasher-safe can ensure your dog’s bowls are getting clean as often as is necessary.
 Even when they look like they’ve been licked clean, harmful bacteria can grow in your pet’s food and water dishes.
 Dr. Grover says it’s ideal to wash them daily, or at least every couple days.
 However, he emphasizes, “If you feed your dog raw food, you absolutely must wash their dishes twice a day.”
 In this case, it may be easier to hand-wash your dog’s bowls, allowing you to choose from nearly any material and style.
+Get more tips on how to clean your dog's bowl.

 - What’s your dog’s energy level?
 Dr. Grover says if you have a breed that’s more energetic, you may want to look into puzzle bowls for dogs.
 He explains that they can help stimulate dogs who need more exercise.